Saving Grace (Philippine TV series)

 Saving Grace is a Philippine drama television series produced by Dreamscape Entertainment.
-Directed by FM Reyes and Dolly Dulu, it stars Julia Montes, Zia Grace and Sharon Cuneta.
+Directed by FM Reyes and Dolly Dulu, it stars Julia Montes, Zia Grace Bataan and Sharon Cuneta.
 It is an adaptation of the Japanese drama series Mother by Yuji Sakamoto, which explores the story of a mother's unconditional love while sharing the light of child abuse and domestic violence.
 The series streamed on Amazon Prime Video from November 28, 2024, to January 9, 2025, consisting of 14 episodes.
 The extended version of the series, titled Saving Grace: The Untold Story, premiered on March 3, 2025, on Kapamilya Channel's Primetime Bida evening block.
 It concluded on June 20, 2025, with 78 episodes.

 Premise

-Anna Grace Sarmiento (Julia Montes) is an elementary school teacher who experienced struggles in life until she meets Mary Grace (Zia Grace), a positive student abused by her mother Sarah (Jennica Garcia) and stepfather, Chito (Christian Bables).
+Anna Grace Sarmiento (Julia Montes) is an elementary school teacher who experienced struggles in life until she meets Mary Grace (Zia Grace Bataan), a positive student abused by her mother Sarah (Jennica Garcia) and stepfather, Chito (Christian Bables).
 Anna decides to kidnap Grace in order to save her.